erigontech/erigon/README.md

   * [GO Programming Language](https://golang.org/dl/) must be installed.
 Minimum required version is 1.16
   * [Chocolatey package manager](https://chocolatey.org/) for Windows must be installed.
 By Chocolatey you need to install the following components : `cmake`, `make`, `mingw` by `choco install cmake make mingw`.

+  **Important note about Anti-Viruses**
+  During MinGW's compiler detection phase some temporary executables are generated to test compiler capabilities.
+It's been reported some anti-virus programs detect those files as possibly infected by `Win64/Kryptic.CIS` trojan horse (or a variant of it).
+Although those are false positives we have no control over 100+ vendors of security products for Windows and their respective detection algorythms and we understand this might make your experience with Windows builds uncomfortable.
+To workaround the issue you might either set exlusions for your antivirus specifically for `ethdb\mdbx\dist\CMakeFiles` folder or you can run erigon on Docker or WSL

-  Though is still possible to run erigon with LMDB database there's a caveat which might cause your experience with LMDB on Windows uncomfortable: data file allocation is fixed so you need to know in advance how much space you want to allocate for database file using the command line option `--lmdb.mapSize`.
+  Though is still possible to run erigon with **LMDB** database there's a caveat which might cause your experience with LMDB on Windows uncomfortable: data file allocation is fixed so you need to know in advance how much space you want to allocate for database file using the command line option `--lmdb.mapSize`.
   Please be advised Erigon will completely remove LMDB support in future releases thus we warmly suggest to resync using the default MDBX database.

 * Use Docker :  see [docker-compose.yml](./docker-compose.yml)